JunhuaiHou/Flappy-Bird-AI/README.md

 # Flappy-Bird-AI
-An AI that teaches itself to play Flappy Bird perfectly Made with Python
+-An AI that teaches itself to play Flappy Bird perfectly -Made with Python